 “The one thing we could think of,” Miriam remembers, “is a fall he had taken off the monkey bars in the neighborhood playground a number of days earlier.”
 Based on this and a spike in Yehuda’s temperature, the pediatrician’s initial diagnosis was transient synovitis of the hip, a condition in which the hip joint’s inner lining, known as the synovium, becomes inflamed.

 Trying to Find a Diagnosis

-The doctor made an emergency appointment with an orthopaedist.
-After ordering x-rays, the orthopaedist reviewed the results of the initial blood tests, which included abnormally high white blood cell counts, suggesting an infection.
-Because the x-rays did show a fluid buildup in the affected hip joint, the orthopaedist became concerned that Yehuda might be suffering from a bacterial infection, which could affect his heart.
+The doctor made an emergency appointment with an orthopedist.
+After ordering x-rays, the orthopedist reviewed the results of the initial blood tests, which included abnormally high white blood cell counts, suggesting an infection.
+Because the x-rays did show a fluid buildup in the affected hip joint, the orthopedist became concerned that Yehuda might be suffering from a bacterial infection, which could affect his heart.
 Yehuda was immediately admitted to the local hospital.